bitFlyp/bitFlyp/README.md

-# ✈️ Eric Kim
+# 😎 Eric Kim

-**`A Programmer (Developer/Artist)`**
+**`Android Developer (Developer/Artist)`**

-I am a student at The University of Texas in San Antonio.
+I am a student at The University of Texas at San Antonio.
 I started my coding journey as a naive computer science student with a passion to learn everything I could about this programming world.
 Not only did I learn new languages and concepts, I learned how to communicate with people, share ideas, and to cooperate.
 With graduation expected soon, I aspire to contribute to the world by solving real-life problems with code.

 ---